biolingbcn/biolingbcn.github.io/_people/tom.md

 twitter: Thomas_ORourke
 ---

 Tom is interested in the evolution of cognitive capacities that converge in language.
-He is currently researching the evolution of memory systems, the genetic basis of modern humans’ semantic memory systems, and the extent to which structures involved in semantic memory may be shared with other species.
+He is currently working on the influence of chronic stress or lack thereof on the evolution of modern human cognition, and by being a PhD student he is also a case study in itself for the effects of chronic stress on general state of mind.
 He also likes electronic music, dogs, and discussing recycling.